-Chapter 12: Google Ads Integration (Pro Tier)
+Chapter 12: Google Ads Integration

 Google Ads is the ultimate consumer of AdPriority’s custom labels.
 While AdPriority does not directly create or modify Google Ads campaigns in the MVP, understanding how custom labels drive Performance Max (PMAX) campaign structure is essential.
-This chapter covers the recommended campaign architecture, how PMAX uses custom labels for product segmentation, and the future Google Ads API integration planned for the Pro tier.
+This chapter covers the recommended campaign architecture, how PMAX uses custom labels for product segmentation, and the future Google Ads API integration planned for the AdPriority Pro ($149/mo) tier.

 10.1 How PMAX Uses Custom Labels